 Provide an understanding of material variances against previous year’s actuals, forecasts and Final Proposals (SPTL and SHE Transmission) and the opening allowances (NGET) for outputs, secondary deliverables, costs and workload.

 To inform Ofgem of any organisational changes / performance improvements, including modification/enhancements to allocation methodology and/or data capture e.g. systems.

+It should also provide details of the approach to delivering whole system outcomes (see chapter 10 for more information).

+Please note that the strategic overview will be provided within the primary narrative rather than as a separate addendum.

 Reporting under the RIGs